Robert Shapiro Net Worth and Career as a Lawyer

 Kardashian read Simpson's letter to "friends" over the air, and Shapiro claims that Simpson's therapists agreed that it was a suicide note.
 Shapiro asked Simpson to give up on television.
 Following the well-known, slow-moving "Bronco chase" later that day, Simpson turned himself into the authorities with Shapiro's help.

 Shapiro criticized his fellow Dream Team lawyers, F. Lee Bailey and Cochran, for bringing racism into the trial, even though their team was successful in freeing Simpson.
 Phil Spector, a record producer, sued Robert Shapiro attorney for not repaying a $1 million fee for legal services.
-In the end, Spector and Shapiro reached a settlement for an unknown amount.
+In the end, Spector and Shapiro settled for an unknown amount.

 Shapiro is an author who wrote several legal-themed books.
 The most famous book he published was "The Search for Justice: A Defense Attorney's Brief on the O.J.
 Simpson Case" in 1998.
-In the book, Shapiro states that he doesn't think Simpson was set up by the LAPD for racist purposes and that there was enough doubt to support the trial.
+In the book, Shapiro states that he doesn't think the LAPD set up Simpson for racist purposes and that there was enough doubt to support the trial.
+Robert Shapiro and OJ Simpson were linked in the popular 1995 trial, where Shapiro was a member of Simpson's defence team.

 Dr Robert Shapiro is the author of the anti-drug character Somo the Sober Monkey from the children's book "Somo Says No".
 It is provided to schools for free.